-Remember: When making your financial, tax and estate plans, don't go it alone.
+Remember: “An ounce of prevention is worth a pound of cure.”
+When making your financial, tax and estate plans, do not go it alone.
 Be sure to engage competent professional counsel.

 For more information about estate planning in Overland Park, KS (and throughout the rest of Kansas and Missouri) and to download free tools to help you organize your estate, visit my estate planning website.